rodneyshupe/Cookbook/Recipes/Sauces/CocktailSauce.rst

 Directions
 ----------

-1. Mix ingredients in a small bowl.
+1. Mix the ingredients in a small bowl.
 Cover and chill until ready to serve.